rygon1/fe8r-guide/README.md

 Go to http://127.0.0.1:8000 in your internet browser of choice.

-If you're on Windows and not using WSL, try using waitress instead of gunicorn.
+If you're on Windows and not using WSL, try using Waitress instead of Gunicorn.